Shotbow/fudawiki-files/hanafuda/games/hana-awase.md

 No method is stipulated for choosing the dealer.
 A hanafuda-specific method involves each player drawing a card from the deck, and the player with the earliest month becomes the dealer.
 In the event of a tie, the highest-ranked card within the month is considered the earliest.
 If there is still a tie, then the players re-draw.

 ## Distributing the Initial Cards
+After shuffling the deck, the cards are distributed.

 In the three-player version of the game, 7 cards are dealt to each player, and 6 cards face-up to the table.

 In the two-player version, 8 cards are dealt to each player, and a further 8 cards face-up to the table.